mzs1995/ropeway/README.md

 ### About the `/storage/label`
 - This directory is uesed to store the labels of benign images on different models.
 - Ideally, the 1000 images tested are correctly classified by all models.
 But in our experiments, this was not the case.
 For example, there are 939 images can be classified correctly by ResNet-152 and 989 images for Inception-v3.
-So, we provide images with names and labels that can be classified correctly.
+So, we provide images with names which can be classified correctly and their ground truth labels.

 ## Acknowledgements
 The following resources are very helpful for our work: